AlbertoN97/Python-manga-downloader/README.md

         python3 download_manga.py

-5. Enjoy!
+5. Enjoy the reading!

-This is my first python script so please contact me for support and feedback
+This is my first python script so please contact me for support and feedback.